MelihCelik00/courier-tracking-system/README.md

 ### Future Implementation Ideas
 - Implement retry topics and mechanism (3 attempts with 1-second delay)
-- Didn't add unit tests currently, unit tests should have been added.
+- Increase unit test coverage (Currently 86%)
-- For a DDD approach, services could be splitted into microservices.
+- For a DDD approach, services could be separated into microservices
+- More endpoints for a potential detailed business logic